shubhro88/shubhro88/README.md

 ## Hi 👋, This is Md Mostafijur Rahman!

 ## 👨‍💻 PROFESSIONAL SYNOPSIS
 ✍🏼 Staff System Engineer with expertise in Architecture, Automation & Optimization of Mission-critical Installations across Infrastructure, As well as knowledge of Configuration Management systems and CI/CD pipeline creation.
 I aspire to maintain successful infrastructure solutions by seamlessly integrating code and architecture, reducing complexity to simplicity & making the digital world smarter.
-I've completed my graduation in Computer Science & Engineering (C.S.E) 🎓 from <a href="https://daffodilvarsity.edu.bd/" rel="nofollow"> Daffodil International University </a> </li> (DIU) 🏛.
+I've completed my Graduation in Computer Science & Engineering (C.S.E) 🎓 from <a href="https://daffodilvarsity.edu.bd/" rel="nofollow"> Daffodil International University </a> </li> (DIU) 🏛.

 #### About Me
 - 💻 I love to explor new tech stack and building cool stuffs.